memgonzales/medical-expert-ehrlich/README.md

 ***Therefore, it is not intended to be used &mdash; and should not be used &mdash; for real-world or professional diagnosis.***

 ## Task
-**EHRLICH** is the major course output in an introduction to intelligent systems class.
+**EHRLICH** is the major course output in an introduction to intelligent systems class under Dr. Judith J. Azcarraga of the Department of Computer Technology, De La Salle University.
 The task is to create an expert system that is able to diagnose at least 10 diseases affecting a particular body system.
 The knowledge base has to be written in the **logic programming language Prolog**, and the system has to employ **backward chaining** as its primary inference method.
 The rules should consist solely of symptoms that can be observed or identified by the patient to a certain degree prior to laboratory analysis.

 The **15 autoimmune diseases** included in the knowledge base of EHRLICH are as follows: Addison disease, dermatomyositis, Hashimoto thyroiditis, multiple sclerosis, Crohn’s disease, Grave’s disease, myasthenia gravis, pernicious anemia, reactive arthritis, Sjögren syndrome, lupus, rheumatoid arthritis, type I diabetes, celiac disease, and alopecia areata.